arnefmeyer/RPiCameraPlugin/README.md

 # RPiCamera

-A plugin for the [open-ephys plugin-GUI](https://github.com/open-ephys/plugin-GUI/) to control a Raspberry Pi (RPi) camera over network.
-The camera is controlled locally on the RPi using and communication between the recording system and the RPi is done via [zeromq](http://zeromq.org/).
-The system has successfully been tested with RPi 2/3 model B and the following camera modules:
+A plugin for the [open-ephys plugin-GUI](https://github.com/open-ephys/plugin-GUI/) to control a [Raspberry Pi (RPi)](https://www.raspberrypi.org/) camera over network.
+The camera is controlled locally on the RPi and communication between the recording system and the RPi is done via [zeromq](http://zeromq.org/).
+The system has successfully been tested with RPi versions 2 and 3 (model B) and the following camera modules:

 * [Camera Module V2](https://www.raspberrypi.org/products/camera-module-v2/)
 * [Pi NoIR Camera V2](https://www.raspberrypi.org/products/pi-noir-camera-v2/)